Please see below for the most commonly asked questions regarding the Global Honors program.

 While Global Honors is not a scholarship, students admitted to the program avail of tremendous funding opportunities.
-All program participants are eligible for the Global Scholar Award (up to $1000 awarded to all new Global Honors students).
 Students pursuing the Minor in Global Engagement can also apply to the Bamford Fellowship in Global Engagement, which includes up to a $2000 award to fund study abroad and other research activities.
 Furthermore, honors students are competitively qualified for various UW and other scholarship opportunities.

 Is study abroad a requirement of the Global Honors program?

 No. While study abroad is highly encouraged, it is not a requirement for Global Honors students.
 Students interested in study abroad should contact the UWT Office of Global Affairs.

 What is the difference between the thesis and reflection options for the senior capstone?

 All Global Honors students are required to complete a senior capstone, and most choose to complete a thesis.
 The Global Honors thesis is research-based and must be globally themed and 20-25 pages in length.
 Students work with an individual faculty advisor of their choice to explore a topic at the intersection of the Global Honors curriculum, their work in their academic major, and/or their other research interests.
 If their academic major also requires a thesis or capstone, upon approval, students can use one thesis to fulfill both requirements, provided they adhere to both sets of requirements.
 Full details can be found here.